L5249/comp2850-minimal-solution/evidence_folder/notes.md

 - Situation: Tracking progress of large tasks
 - Need: Some sort of subtask progress indicator
 - Evidence: P-B Q2

+- Situation: No confirmation when tasks are added, deleted or edited
+- Need: A small pop up to let the user know the action is complete
+- Evidence: P-B Q2

 - Situation: Important task get lost in long task lists